- GLASS EXTENSIONS ETC

 For trims, soffits and other custom pressings, please supply a sketch or drawing with the dimensions clearly marked.

-This guide is only intended to be a rudimetary guide.
+This guide is only intended to be a rudimentary guide.
 You are responsible for providing correct measurements and the sills will be made to those measurements.
-No refund will be offered if the sills do not fit unless there is an error manufacturing.
+No refund will be offered if the sills do not fit unless there is an error in manufacturing.
 If in doubt, consult your builder or designer.

 The upstand is the part at the back and is supplied with screw holes for fixing to the packer underneath the window.
 The size of the upstand depends on the window design and the thickness of the packer under the window.
 We like to do ours at 15mm but others prefer them at 30mm and the choice is yours.
-Matching painted screws are available on request at the time of ordering.
+Colour-matched screws are available on request at the time of ordering.

 This is the measurement from front to back of the cill.

 Our sills are designed to be screwed to the packer underneath the window.
 You need to measure from the packer to the front of the window opening then add whatever overhang you want beyond the opening.
 It is an aesthetic choice — the minimum is 20mm (which allows for the drip return) but you can have more overhang if you prefer.
 We usually specify ours at 25mm which we think looks fine in most window openings.

 This is an aesthetic choice, but if you are not sure, 30-40mm usually looks fine.
 A 15mm drip-return will be added to the downstand.

 To get the length (L) you need to measure the distance between the sides of the window opening.
 You then need to subtract 2 or 3 mm for tolerances and expansion.
 Measurements are always best taken after any plastering or rendering is done.
 If you are measuring before rendering, knock off enough for the depth of the render to ensure the cill will still fit.
 You also need to subtract 2 or 3 mm for tolerances and expansion.

 For assistance call the Archital team on 01952 453229